Chouinard Art Institute

-The Chouinard Art Institute was a professional art school founded in 1921 by Nelbert Murphy Chouinard (1879–1969) in the Westlake neighborhood of Los Angeles, California.
+The Chouinard Art Institute was a private art school in the Westlake neighborhood of Los Angeles, California, United States.
+It was founded in 1921 by Nelbert Murphy Chouinard.
 In 1961, Walt and Roy Disney guided the merger of the Chouinard Art Institute and the Los Angeles Conservatory of Music to establish the California Institute of the Arts.
 Chouinard continued to operate until the new campus opened in 1970.

 History

 Founded by artist and educator Nelbert Murphy Chouinard in 1921 with the goal of creating a renowned art school on the West Coast, the school grew during the subsequent decades and in 1935 it was recognized by the California state government as a non-profit educational facility.
 In 1929, Walt Disney began driving his inexperienced animators to the school for Friday night classes, a tradition that would continue for many years.
 Several years later Disney hired a Chouinard teacher named Donald Graham to teach more formal classes on studio property.
 Chouinard would later be used by Disney as a breeding ground for artists for Snow White and the Seven Dwarfs.
 In the early 1950s Mrs. Chouinard had a stroke and could not run the school; in gratitude for letting his animators study there, Walt Disney supported the school financially and took over administrative duties.
 He also attempted to expand the school into what he called a "City of the Arts".
 This eventually led to the merger of Chouinard and Los Angeles Conservatory of Music into the California Institute of the Arts in 1961.
 Chouinard officially closed when its successor began operations in 1970.